Middle School Attendance

 Absence Intervention Team

 State law requires districts with a chronic absenteeism rate above 5% to establish an Absence Intervention Team for students who are habitually truant.
-The school based absence intervention team will establish a student-centered absence intervention plan by identifying specific barriers and solutions to attendance problems.
+The team will establish a student-centered absence intervention plan by identifying barriers to attendance and solutions.

-Membership of each team should vary based on the needs of each individual student, but each team is required to include:
+Membership of each team could vary based on the needs of each individual student, but must include:

-- another representative from the school or district who has a relationship with the child.
+- Another representative from the school or district who has a relationship with the student

 Job Shadowing